ekeminiudoh/Risevest_QA_Accessment/README.md

-# YouVerify_UI_QA_Accessment
+# Risevest_QA_Accessment
 # UI Test Suite
-This project aims to automate the testing of an e-commerce website using Selenium, Java, and TestNG.
-The test suite covers functional tests to search a product, add to cart and checkout.
+This project aims to automate the testing of risevest website using Selenium, Java, and TestNG.
+The test suite covers functional tests to validate login, wallet and creation of plan.

 # Project Structure
 The test suite follows a modular structure, with each type of test organized into separate packages: